zeynepatceken/Wine-Quality-Prediction/README.md

 '''

-**Not** (This project is a practice project that I worked on individually after taking courses in data mining, machine learning, and artificial intelligence during my undergraduate computer engineering education.)
+**Not**: This project is a practice project that I worked on individually after taking courses in data mining, machine learning, and artificial intelligence during my undergraduate computer engineering education.